fboes/aerofly-weather/docs/command-line.md

 * `--verbose`: Output extra information about found and parsed data.
 * `--help`: Show help information about tool.

+There is an extend documentation for each command line tool by appending `--help`.

 Examples for command line tool integrations
 -------------------------------------------